 We also did your traditional tea ceremony right before the reception and took those ‘Asian’ wedding pictures.
 You can tell immediately that there is a very different type of vibe.
 I have never looked like this in my life!!!

 At this point when we flew to Taiwan, we were both giant balls of lard ready to roll into more places to stuff face. #Priorities.
 It would be my first time there and I was rather stoked to visit this land I had heard so much about.

 One discrepancy between the wedding in Malaysia and Taiwan was that Austin’s side apparently loves to sing.
 During the dinner there, there were quite a few of his relatives who started singing as a group, and then set off with solo performances.
 When that was over, they busted out with karaoke which was rather interesting.
 I did learn that karaoke at a wedding is more of an old-school tradition in Taiwan.

 Overall, it was insane, ambitious, and exhausting, and I wouldn’t change a thing.
 That being said, I never want to have another wedding again!
-I’ve paid my dues with three!
-I’ll just stick to planning 🙂
+I would much rather stay behind-the-scenes and will stick to planning.